Aiden-Molyneaux/CESdevice-software/README.md

 - programmed about half of the Oasis Pro implementation
   - specifically the main therapy() and connectionTest() functions as well as many other support functions
 - contributed to QT UI development and implementation
+- wrote about half of the testing documentation

 Patrick's contributions:
-- programmed about half of the Oasis Pro implementation
-  - specifically functionality regarding adding users, creating treatment history & replaying sessions, testing scripts
-- contributed to QT UI development and implementation
-- contributed to witten testing documentation

 Joshua's contributions: